Yinchang: Xinhai Revolution

+Republic of China

 With the establishment of the Republic of China, on March 10, 1912, when Yuan Shikai became the interim President in Beijing, the Beiyang government appointed Yinchang as High Diplomatic Advisor in the Ministry of Foreign Affairs.
 He also took on the responsibility of special envoy between the small court at the palace and the Beiyang Republic.
 In December 1912 Yinchang was reinstated a full general while also serving as military Chief of Staff to President Yuan Shikai (總統府軍事處處長).
 Yinchang, following the cautionary example of other officials of the Empire, felt the need to purchase property in German controlled Qingdao in 1913.
 When the Senate was established for the Republic in May 1914, Yinchang became one of two national representatives of the Manchus.
 The following January 13, 1915, the first members of the Senate were sworn in at Guanyue Temple by Yinchang who officiated the oath of office ceremony on behalf of President Yuan Shikai.
 In May 1915, Yuan Shikai abandoned the national anthem promulgated by Sun Yat-Sen, and launched a new national anthem for the Republic of China, “China stands heroically in the universe….”(1915-1921) the lyrics by general Yinchang, music by Wang Lu.
 In these years, Yuan Shikai bestowed his seventh daughter, the beautiful Zhen Yuanfu, on Yinchang's son, Yin Tiege also known as Yinchang, thus forming an alliance.
 When despite all of Yinchang's efforts to dissuade him, Yuan Shikai declared himself Emperor in August 1915, he resigned from the government.
 After Yuan Shikai's death the following June 1916, Yinchang was recalled to his position as military Chief of Staff under President Li Yuanhong.